 Skip to content

-IRS taxes capital gains from stocks, shares, and crypto.
+IRS rules on taxing US expat gains from stocks, shares, and crypto.

-Short-term and long-term capital gains are treated differently, as are gains and losses from one year to the next.
-Different tax rates apply for short-term and long-term investments.
+Capital gains are distinguished into short-term and long-term, which are then treated differently, as are gains and losses from one year to the next.
+Different tax rates apply depending on the nature of capital gains.

 Key factors include: